-First, type in the Run window: %APPDATA%MicrosoftWindowsSendTo, then click the OK button:
+First, type in the Run window: %APPDATA%MicrosoftWindowsSendTo, then click the OK button.

 Once I discovered this, the next natural question was, “Could I use the same technique to move files to a SharePoint document library?”

 Arranging to do so turned out to be even simpler.
-All you need to do is map a drive to the SharePoint document library that you want to use as the destination, and the mapped folder will appear in Send to menu.
+All you need to do is map a drive to the SharePoint document library you want to use as the destination, and the mapped folder will appear in the Send to menu.

-Once complete, a map drive icon will appear under the Computer icon:
+Once complete, a map drive icon will appear under the Computer icon.

 Now browse to the document library from Internet Explorer… voila, the file is in SharePoint!

-I tested this feature on Windows 7, but I expect it would work the same way on Vista and Windows 2008.
+I tested this feature on Windows 7, but I expected it would work the same way on Vista and Windows 2008.
 This is a simple trick, but I can see it saving time and aggravation, especially when piles of files are involved.